judka-uriel/uriel-book/uriel_en.md

 Despite the fact that Orthodoxes wish to consider Jews through the paternal line as having no religious and consequently no national identity, I am proud to bear the honorable designation: a religious, observant, non-Orthodox Jew.
-I am a baal teshuvah.
+I am a *baal teshuvah*.
 I have returned to the religion of my ancestors: my Jewish ancestors observed, and now I too observe.
 I observe absolutely all the commandments of the Torah, but without Orthodox stringencies, since non-Orthodox Judaism is Judaism without stringencies.
 I observe only